k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: dragon-scaled armor that was lit would still shine after taken off
 - Drow convict can safely handle the Iron Ball of Liberation
 - Convicts can use and train up thievery skill
+- Player race Gnomes will not start with eggs in inventory